charansai2108-jpg/finbot-banking-assistant/README.md

 # 🏦 FinBot — AI Banking Assistant

 An AI-powered customer support chatbot for
-HDFC Bank, specialized in NEFT, RTGS, and
+Bank's, specialized in NEFT, RTGS, and
 SFMS payment queries.

 ## 🚀 Features